-All Saab 900 models are fitted with front seat lap and shoulder belts, clock, trip meter, cigarette lighter, electrically heated rear window and windscreen wipers with intermittent-operation setting.
+All Saab 900 models are fitted with seat belts at the front seat, clock, trip meter, cigarette lighter, electrically heated rear window and windscreen wipers with intermittent-operation setting.
 On cars not equipped with air conditioning, an efficient air filter is incorporated into the heating and ventilation system.

-The GLE.
-EMS and Turbo models are also provided with power assisted steering, gas shock absorbers, side guidance reversing lights, folding armrest in the center of the back seat, and an electrically heated driver's seat.
-An electrically heated passenger seat is also standard equipment on the GLE and five-door Turbo.
+The GLE, EMS and Turbo models are also provided with side guidance reversing lights, folding armrest in the center of the back seat, tinted glass in all windows and an electrically heated driver's seat.
+Power assisted steering, electrically heated passenger seat, sunroof and electrically operated side-view mirrors are standard equipment on the GLE and five-door Turbo.